jmbannon/ytdl-sub/docs/source/guides/getting_started/index.rst

 use no preset at all and will just run ``yt-dlp`` without any customization or post processing.
 The subscriptions file has special support for :ref:`overriding the presets of all subscriptions in the file <config_reference/subscription_yaml:file preset>`.
-The configuration file supports :ref"`a few special options
+The configuration file supports :ref:`a few special options
 <config_reference/config_yaml:configuration>` that are not about defining presets.
 See
 :doc:`the reference documentation <../../config_reference/index>` for technically
 complete details, but for almost all of the use cases served by ``ytdl-sub``, the above